COMP8240-2024S2/assessed-task-1-Teeparinya/README.md

 python fix-ner.py
 ```
 - This script will identify lines where punctuation marks (e.g., periods, commas, quotes) are tagged incorrectly as entities.
-- The corrected output files as `standard-wikipedia-training-corrected.txt` and `standard-fanwiki-training-corrected.txt`.
+- The corrected output files as `stanford-wikipedia-training-corrected.txt` and `stanford-fanwiki-training-corrected.txt`.

 **Re-evaluation Process:**
 1. Retrain the Model: